feweqweqef/feweqweqef/README.md

 I'm a software engineer from Singapore.

-I recently graduated from polytechnic with a diploma in Applied Artificial Intelligence and I am currently pursuing my undergraduate in CS at the University of Leeds - UK
+I recently graduated from polytechnic with a diploma in Applied Artificial Intelligence and I am currently pursuing my undergraduate in CS at the University of Leeds - UK.
 I’m passionate about large-scale, impactful projects in **Machine Learning (ML)**, **Artificial Intelligence (AI)**, and **Deep Learning (DL)**.
 I also enjoy design-focused work such as **web development** and **user experience (UX)**.

 ---